rkuma183/wilsonmar.github.io/_posts/2016-04-29-api-management-evaluation.md

 0. [Get a Microsoft Azure account](/azure-cloud/)
 0. Create a Resource (Free trial)
-0. Specify Scale: Developer of Standard
+0. Specify Scale: Developer or Standard.

-   Developer

    Standard tier can go up to 4 instances to handle 800 million calls/month.
    QUESTION: No auto-scaling?